Dog-friendly Cornwall: things to do with kids and a pooch

 Tin Box Dog has particularly enjoyed running around at: Lanhydrock in East Cornwall where you can also hire bikes; Trelissick in South Cornwall where there were lengthy walks around the estate and estuary; Cotehele in East Cornwall, which has a walk around the estate boundary taking in Cotehele Mill.
 Here dogs can wander round the outside of the buildings.

 Dog friendly beaches in Cornwall

 Things start to get a little more tricky between Easter and October.
 But do not fear as you can still find some all-year-round dog-friendly beaches and there’s some real gems in Cornwall.
 Here are our favourites: Hannafore Beach in Looe which we visited at Easter, Port Isaac beach in North Cornwall, Crantock Beach near Newquay.

 Family holidays in Cornwall with dogs

 Camping and holiday parks are always a good option for us when we are staying in Cornwall with a dog.
 We rate Hendra Holiday Park in Newquay, Seaview Gorran Haven near St Austell, and the St Ives Holiday Village.

-We also love staying in holiday cottages like Bosinver Farm Cottages also near St Austell and The Point at Polzeath or why not check out these recommendations for Cornish holiday cottages by Have Kids Can Travel?
+We also love staying in luxury holiday cottages like Bosinver Farm Cottages also near St Austell and The Valley Cornwall near Truro, and The Point at Polzeath or why not check out these recommendations for Cornish holiday cottages by Have Kids Can Travel?

 If glamping is more your style then Western Meadows glamping near Launceston has dog-friendly safari tents.